skooter500/OOP-2021-2022/README.md

 ## Week 12 - Bullets and singing
 - [Recording of the class](https://tudublin-my.sharepoint.com/:v:/g/personal/bryan_duggan_tudublin_ie/EfI61WVF57xBvOptHmYxUZABZCiSBcSoLBiAGuf49cnSug?e=NE7vJx)

+Put your Roots Down

+Put your roots down
+Put your feet on the ground
+Can you hear what she says
+Are you listening?
+X2

+Sweet sound of the water,
+as it moves across the stones

+Same sound as the blood in your body
+, as it moves across your bones

+Are you listening, ooh ooh x2

 ## Week 11 - YASC Part 1
 - [Recording of the class](https://tudublin-my.sharepoint.com/:v:/g/personal/bryan_duggan_tudublin_ie/Edu2JUxUJnpNk0DJum_UHIoBNnXLW71f-De16xyCEu9L-w?e=orgOaw)